Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 # Next steps

-We have a number of tutorials for you to explore.
+We have some tutorials for you to explore.
 Here are a few suggested ones to try next:

 -   [Basic theming](basic-theming.md)
 -   [Create a new page](new-view.md)